Published February 18, 2022

 While safety-net clinics serve as a vital part of providing and ensuring access to health care for residents, they are not the only community hub for health – libraries play this critical role as well.
 Libraries are trusted and accessible community gathering places that bring together people from diverse backgrounds and offer access to resources for those who may be uniquely at risk for mental health conditions – particularly those who may experience the greatest barriers to care.
 Yet, limited funding availability, staff capacity, and expertise in mental wellness have made it challenging for libraries to offer much needed mental health resources.

 In response to inadequate community mental health services, St. David’s Foundation is reimagining the delivery of mental health by building upon trusted community networks and piloting Libraries for Health, an initiative that enables non-clinical mental health supports and practices within libraries.
-Eight library entities (reflecting 15 library locations) in Central Texas have been selected to participate in the pilot, totaling nearly $1 million to support expanded access to behavioral health pathways.
+Seven libraries in Central Texas have been selected to participate in the pilot, totaling nearly $1 million to support expanded access to behavioral health pathways.

 “If we are to champion health equity within our region, we must recognize the many unseen barriers to accessing care.
 We must commit to breaking down those barriers in innovative ways that use the full range of community assets, including spaces, relationships, and information,” said Abena Asante, MHA, Senior Program Officer, St. David’s Foundation.
 “We also need to go out where our residents already gather in trusted, welcoming environments such as public libraries.
 We are excited to partner with public libraries to reimagine the delivery of mental health services in their facilities to help our residents thrive.”